Disrupt Berlin extends the Startup Battlefield application deadline

 Trump wants the Department of Education to commit $200 million per year to computer science education

 Zögern sich.
 Roughly translated (and boy, do we mean roughly), that’s procrastinators rejoice.
 Why all the excitement?
-Early stage startup entrepreneurs now have an extra week to complete their applications and compete in Disrupt Berlin’s Startup Battlefield.
-Applications will now remain open until October 2 at 5 p.m.
-PT.
+Early-stage startup entrepreneurs now have an extra week to complete their applications and compete in Disrupt Berlin’s Startup Battlefield.
+Applications will now remain open until October 2 at 5 pm PT.

-Still, this is no time to dawdle if you want a shot at winning the $50,000 prize, hoisting the Disrupt cup, and launching your pride-and-joy to an international audience of tech investors, media and thought-leaders.
+Still, this is no time to dawdle if you want a shot at winning the $50,000 prize, hoisting the Disrupt cup and launching your pride-and-joy to an international audience of tech investors, media and thought-leaders.
 Startup Battlefield shines a bright international spotlight, and it can make a big difference in your business growth.

 How big, exactly?
-Here’s how Daniel Zajarias, founder of LOCK8, the winner of Disrupt Europe 2013, described the effect that winning Startup Battlefield had on his business.
+Here’s how Daniel Zajarias-Fainsod, founder of LOCK8, the winner of Disrupt Europe 2013, described the effect that winning Startup Battlefield had on his business:

 “Launching LOCK8 on the Battlefield was the stepping stone for the company to reach worldwide recognition within 24 hours.”